JanssenProject/jans/docs/admin/config-guide/auth-server-config/openid-connect-client-configuration.md

 updated configuration

-### Patch OpenID Client by inum
+### Patch OpenID Connect Client by inum

-Using `patch-oauth-openid-client-by-inum`, we can modify OpenID Clients partially for its properties.
+Using `patch-oauth-openid-client-by-inum`, we can modify OpenID Connect Clients partially for its properties.

-To use this operation, specify the inum of the client that needs to be updated using the `--url-suffix` and the property and the new value using the [JSON Patch](https://jsonpatch.com/#the-patch).
+To use this operation, specify the `inum` of the OpenID Connect Client that needs to be updated using the `--url-suffix` and the property and the new value using the [JSON Patch](https://jsonpatch.com/#the-patch).
 Refer [here](../../config-guide/config-tools/jans-cli/README.md#patch-request-schema) to know more about schema.